 - Improved retention.
 There’s no need to overstaff with full-time employees during peak periods, only to be faced with the grueling task of initiating painful layoffs later.
 Hiring freelancers provides a buffer to full-time staff if work slows down.
 This allows you to offer more stability to your core employees, which can boost job satisfaction and retention levels.

 - More focused employees.
 Hiring freelancers protects your team from burnout.
-Your full-time staff can focus on what they do (and like) best, while the consultants or creative freelancers you bring on board can handle the more specialized or routine work as needed.
+Your full-time staff can focus on what they do (and like) best, while the contractors or creative freelancers you bring on board can handle the more specialized or routine work as needed.

 - Identification of potential hires.
 While hiring freelancers, you’re able to establish relationships with a pool of talent who could be great candidates for future full-time openings.